Example tasks¶

 If you need specific dependencies and always want to get the most recent updates, create a chained Dockerfile off this image.
 Have a look how we implemented chaining with the mapnik/Dockerfile:

-ARG APP_VERSION=latest
+ARG VERSION=latest

-FROM registry.gitlab.vgiscience.org/lbsn/tools/jupyterlab:$APP_VERSION
+FROM registry.gitlab.vgiscience.org/lbsn/tools/jupyterlab:$VERSION

 ENV PYTHON_BINDINGS=" \